Logical convergence laws via stochastic approximation and Markov processes: Introduction

 The main tool for proving logical laws is {\it the Ehrenfeucht-Fra\"{\i}ss\'{e} game} (see, e.g., \cite[Chapter 11.2]{Libkin}).
+Let us recall the rules of the game.
+The board consists of two vertex--disjoint graphs $G$ and $H$.
+There are two players, {\it Spoiler} and {\it Duplicator}.
+In each round, Spoiler chooses a vertex either in $G$, or in $H$; then Duplicator chooses a vertex in the remaining graph.
+Duplicator's objective is to show that the graphs are similar by establishing a partial isomorphism between $G$ and $H$ determined by the chosen vertices.
+When Duplicator fails, she immediately looses.
 The Ehrenfeucht-Fra\"{\i}ss\'{e} game provides a connection between the existence of the winning strategy of Duplicator in the game in $R$ rounds on two graphs and their indistinguishability in terms of FO sentences with quantifier depth at most $R$.
-This connection could be formulated as follow.
-Let us recall that {\it the quantifier depth} of a FO sentence is, roughly, the maximum number of nested quantifiers in this sentence (for a formal definition, see \cite[Definition 3.8]{Libkin}). \begin{theorem} Duplicator wins the game on graphs $G$ and $H$ in $R$ rounds if and only if, for every FO sentence $\varphi$ with quantifier depth at most $R$, either $\varphi$ is true on both $G$ and $H$ or it is false on both graphs. \end{theorem}
+This connection could be formulated in the following way.
+Let us recall that {\it the quantifier depth} of a FO sentence is, roughly, the maximum number of nested quantifiers in this sentence (for a formal definition, see \cite[Definition 3.8]{Libkin}). \begin{theorem} Duplicator wins the game on graphs $G$ and $H$ in $R$ rounds if and only if, for every FO sentence $\phi$ with quantifier depth at most $R$, either $\phi$ is true on both $G$ and $H$ or it is false on both graphs. \end{theorem}